airaria/TextPruner/README_EN.md

   TransformerPruner(transformer_pruning_config= ..., vocabulary_pruning_config= ..., general_config = ...)
   ```

-The configurations are dataclass objects (used in the python scripts) or json files (used in the command line).
+The configurations are dataclass objects (used in the python scripts) or JSON files (used in the command line).
 If no configurations are provided, TextPruner will use the default configurations.
 See the docstrings of `GeneralConfig`, `VocabularyPruningConfig` and `TransformerPruningConfig` for details.